How to boost team morale in the workplace: The i3 Group

 David could quantify his gut feeling through their Employee Mood KPI:

-What makes us press the green button?
+What makes us press the green button at the i3 Group?

 “We had an interactive session where we talked about what makes us press red and green”, David continues.